qupath/qupath-docs/docs/reference/shortcuts.rst

 Autocompletion
 ==============

-There is an additional shortcut that can be very helpful when typing code in the *Script editor* window: for any built-in function, start typing the name and then press :kbd:`Ctrl + space`.
+There is an additional shortcut that can be very helpful when typing code in the *Script editor* window: for any built-in function, start typing the name and then press :kbd:`Ctrl + Spacebar`.

 If the script editor can find the function you are aiming at, it should then auto-complete the name.
-If there are multiple options, press :kbd:`Ctrl + space` repeatedly to cycle through them.
+If there are multiple options, press :kbd:`Ctrl + Spacebar` repeatedly to cycle through them.

 For example, starting to type